dotnet/arcade/cmake-scenarios.md

 A .NET Core user (Microsoft employee or someone in the open) clones a .NET Core repository and attempts to build.

 ### Narrative
-I am an IT Manager from Contoso who was inspired by .NET Core demoes at [Connect(); 2016](https://msdn.microsoft.com/en-us/magazine/connect16mag.aspx), and I would like to contribute to .NET Core.
+I am an IT Manager from Contoso who was inspired by .NET Core demos at [Connect(); 2016](https://msdn.microsoft.com/en-us/magazine/connect16mag.aspx), and I would like to contribute to .NET Core.

 Flow of events:
  1. I setup a clean Windows 10 VM through my Azure subscription.